 - Time Management

-Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
-This is why our study skills tutors in the Milwaukee region take the bigger picture into account.
+Getting a passing grade on a test or exam is one thing, but academic achievement is much more than numbers alone.
+That’s why our study skills tutors in the Milwaukee region focus on the larger picture.
 Our program aims to ensure your child is ready for the increasing workloads and expectations to come in college.
 This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.

 - How to use active listening.